atedstone/gnssice/README.md

 You don't have to process an entire site in one session.
 Enter the start day and guesstimate an appropriate end day.
 If you get fed up before the end day is reached, do `CTRL+C` to break out/halt the process (preferably between processing two days of data, rather than during).

 If providing a-priori coordinates (-ap): TRACK will not transfer negative values to the cmd file.
-Instead, put them positive here and add a negative sign (-) to the relevant field of the cmd file.
-Once the day using the a-priori coordinates has finished, remove the -ve sign.
-(Tech note: this is because convertc which is used to convert lat/lon to ECEF for the next day's a-priori coordinates always outputs positive values - hence need to remove -ve sign.)
+Instead, put them positive here and make sure there is a negative sign (-) in the relevant field of the cmd file.
+Keep this negative sign in place for all subsequent processing of a site with a negative coordinate.

 `process_dgps.py` has defaults for `ion_stats`, `MW_WL` and `LG` set.
 These vary depending on the specified base station: at the time of writing, levb and kely are both supported.

 By default, track is set up to accept the day's results automatically, using an RMS approach.
 (A Spearman correlation approach is also available).
-The thresholds are set in the arguments to gps.Kinematic.track().
+The thresholds are set in the arguments to gnss.Kinematic.track().

-Track can also be set up to require the user to accept every day manually - provide use_auto_qa=False as an argument to the call to gps.Kinematic.track in process_dgps.
+Track can also be set up to require the user to accept every day manually - provide `use_auto_qa=False` as an argument to the call to `gnss.Kinematic.track` in `process_dgps`.

-Initially, track will try to use the default ion_stats, MW_WL and LG parameters as specified in process_dgps.py.
+Initially, track will try to use the default ion_stats, MW_WL and LG parameters as specified in `process_dgps.py`.

 If you choose to reject track's initial results based on the default parameters, you can enter your own: